PokemonGoMap/RocketMap/docs/first-run/hashing.md

 ## What does HashingQuotaExceededException('429: Request limited, error: ',) mean?
 Any variant of this means you've exceeded the Requests Per Minute that your key allows.
 Currently, this is not being tracked accurately by Bossland, therefore, you will get more hashing requests than what you are paying for.

-## How about [ WARNING] Exception while downloading map: HashingOfflineException('502 Server Error',)
+## How about [ WARNING] Hashing server is unreachable, it might be offline.
 Hashing server is temporarily unavailable (possibly offline).
+This could be due to maintenance or server failure.
+Please checkout discord for more information is you start getting this error.

 ## And this one?
-BadHashRequestException('400: Bad request, error: Unauthorized',)
+Invalid or expired hashing key: %s. + api._hash_server_token
-Either your key is expired, or the hashing servers are having issues.
+Either your key is expired, the hashing servers are having issues, or you have mistyped your key.

 ## This one?
 TempHashingBanException('Your IP was temporarily banned for sending too many requests with invalid keys',)
 You are using invalid keys, or... you guessed it, the hashing servers are having issues.